How Does a Trust End?

 A Trust Ends When Its Purpose Is Fulfilled

-How a trust ends depends on the kind of trust it is and the terms of the trust document.
+How a trust ends depends on the type of trust and the terms of the trust document.
 It can also end when the assets are exhausted due to market conditions or mismanagement.

-For irrevocable trusts, the most common time to end is soon after the death of the grantor, when all of the assets are distributed by the trustee to the heirs.
+Irrevocable trusts generally end after the death of the grantor, when all of the assets are distributed by the trustee to the beneficiaries.

 Special Needs Trusts